-The programme directors Dr. Pietro Bonizzi for the Bachelor programme and Dr. Matus Mihalak for the Master programmes are responsible for the organization and coordination of all teaching activities.
+The programme directors dr. Pietro Bonizzi for both Bachelor programmes and dr. Matus Mihalak for the Master programmes are responsible for the organization and coordination of all teaching activities.
 The Education Programme Committee (EPC) advises the programme directors.

 Education Programme Committee